 Ziplining & White Water Rafting Your Way to Machu Picchu

 The route on days two and three follows a section of the traditional Inca Trail, so expect lots of ancient steps and rocky inclines as you trek along one of the world’s most famous trails.
-On the third day we recommend enjoying an optional canopy zip line in the morning where you’ll fly through the treetops of the dense Peruvian jungle before starting you hike to the town Aguas Calientes.
+On the third day, we recommend enjoying an optional canopy zip line in the morning where you’ll fly through the treetops of the dense Peruvian jungle before starting your hike to the town Aguas Calientes.
 Finally, the day you’ve been waiting for arrives on day 4 as you reach the World Wonder of Machu Picchu from where you can soak up the majesty of this impressive site and immerse yourself in all its mysteries and wonders.
 Setting off at 3.30am on the 1 hour 30 minute hike from the town of Aguas Calientes to the entrance of Machu Picchu you’ll be one of the first ones to arrive.
 If you want to take it a little easier on your final day you can take the bus up to the entrance of Machu Picchu from Aguas Calientes.
 The Inca Jungle Trail should not just be considered when the traditional Inca Trail is sold out as it is a great alternative where as well as the adventurous activities, you’ll encounter the locals to learn about how they live at such great altitudes in the jungle and what produce they grow on their fincas (farms).

 Who we work with in Cusco

 We work with small, friendly tour operators in Cusco who provide environmentally responsible tours and have great guides and staff with a wealth of local knowledge and experience that they will happily share with travelers.
-Sharing a common vision with Global Encounters, our partners in Cusco offer an impeccable service and a high quality product, with emphasis on eco responsibility while sharing the local culture and traditions of Cusco and its surroundings with travelers.
+Sharing a common vision with Global Encounters, our partners in Cusco offer an impeccable service and a high-quality product, with emphasis on eco-responsibility while sharing the local culture and traditions of Cusco and its surroundings with travelers.